How to Make Sourdough Starter

 Starting sourdough is the simple process of making wild yeast by fermenting flour and water.
 When you make your own starter, you know the exact ingredients.

 You won’t need to worry about unwanted chemicals or preservatives.
 Sourdough starter lets you make home baked bread without depending on commercial yeast for every loaf.
+Instead, you’re going to be forcing a fermentation process that will make your sourdough starter.

 Now, maybe you’ve already experimented with fermenting vegetables or other foods.
 Or perhaps you’ve stocked your pantry shelves with long-shelf-life foods because you want to become more self-reliant.